mmason33/dot-matrix/README.md

 | letterFillColor  | string           | white | yes|

 ### Sizing
 Without passing explicit arguments, the DotMatrx will default to **40 columns and 40 rows**.
 When columns and rows are passed the height and width of the matrix is dynamically calculated.
+When height and width dimension are passed, columns and rows will be dynamically calculated.